Orthodox Pentecost Monday – June 1, 2026

 Orthodox Pentecost Monday FAQs

-What is the Pentecost?
+What are the main traditions of Orthodox Pentecost?

 Orthodox Pentecost Monday Activities